 Be practical but not adventurous.

 Have a blow-dry, a trim or wear a new lipstick.
 Mix it up but don’t make an irreversible decision.
-(I was all ready to cut mine off but knew to sit it out for a moment.
-I would not look good with very short hair.
-This is how the mind works with the blahs – what we know will never work, suddenly becomes a great idea.)
+This is how the mind works with the blahs – what we know will never work, suddenly becomes a great idea.
 Avoid this at all costs.
 The grey malaise will pass; the hair will take a lot longer to grow out.

 Growing in the grey is a lot like a diet.

 We are doing it for all the right reasons but it doesn’t make it easier.
 The diet is for our wellbeing but there are times we want to break it and go awol in a major way.
 When we do all that is left is remorse and regret; better to hang in and see the results.

 Write a mental list of the pros and cons.

 This is simply a way of re-establishing why you wanted to wear grey in the first place.
 For me, I know deep down I like the look and admire it on other women.
 My mood is most likely about everything other than the colour of my hair.